shoriwe/LVaED/markdown/articles/stack.md

 <div style="text-align: center"><a href="https://commons.wikimedia.org/wiki/File:Lifo_stack.png"><img src="/static/vendor/img/wikipedia/lifo_stack.png" alt="Stack" style="width: 500px; height: auto"/></a><p>[1] Lifo stack | <a href="https://commons.wikimedia.org/wiki/File:Lifo_stack.png">https://commons.wikimedia.org/wiki/File:Lifo_stack.png</a></p></div>

-Based on that, the to methods that a stack should have to be called that way are `pop` which remove and element from the stack and returns it, and `push` which adds a new element to the stack.
+Based on that, the to methods that a stack should have to be called that way are `pop` which remove the top element from the stack and returns it, and `push` which adds a new element on top of the stack.

-## Pop
+## Minimal methods to work with `Stacks`
+### - `Pop`

 Java implementation of the `pop` method in an array based stack